coderCarrot101/AIgame/README.md

 STATE OF GAME 10/21/2022: I made a ton of quality of life improvements, and I am working on setting up the player-programming terminal still.
 I don't really know how I want the programming to work yet, but I'm thinking about it.
 NOW THE BIG, THE GREAT, THE WONDERFUL CHANGE!
 I added an exe file, so now you should be able to test it out for me and give lots of feed back please!

 STATE OF GAME 10/29/2022: I think I have how I am gonna have the player "program" down, it will be basically super minimal syntax sudo-code and there will really only be one answer.
 Which isn't realistic but this is just meant to be a horror puzzel game, not a pragamming sim.
 I have a basic quest set up that you should be able to do if you follow the instructions but I am gonna add a tutorial in the future.
 Next update I hope to add some static effects and maybe the start of SFX but we shall see.

+STATE OF GAME 11/12/2022: Bug fixes here and there, but the big thing is I added some cool background shaders.
+Looks very techy.